gmail unsubscribeemail managementproductivity

 • Tracking pixels monitor when you open emails

-4. Mental Clutter and Stress
+4. Mental clutter and stress

 • Inbox anxiety from seeing unread count constantly climbing